-Jagsi et al. (2018) conducted a RCT comparing IMRT and deep inspiration breath hold (DIBH) versus standard, free-breathing, forward-planned, 3D-CRT in individuals with left-sided, node-positive breast cancer in whom the internal mammary nodal region was targeted.
+Jagsi et al. (2018) conducted an randomized controlled trial (RCT) comparing IMRT and deep inspiration breath hold (DIBH) versus standard, free-breathing, forward-planned, three-dimensional conformal radiation therapy (3D-CRT) in individuals with left-sided, node-positive breast cancer in whom the internal mammary nodal region was targeted.
 The purpose of the study was to determine whether using these technologies reduces cardiac or pulmonary toxicity during breast RT.
-Endpoints included dosimetric parameters and changes in pulmonary and cardiac perfusion and function, measured by single photon emission computed tomography (SPECT) scans and pulmonary function testing performed at baseline and one year post treatment.
-Of 62 participants randomized, 54 who completed all follow-up procedures were analyzed.
+Endpoints included dosimetric parameters and changes in pulmonary and cardiac perfusion and function, measured by single photon emission computed tomography (SPECT) scans and pulmonary function testing performed at baseline and 1 year post treatment.
+Of 62 patients randomized, 54 who completed all follow-up procedures were analyzed.
 Mean doses to the ipsilateral lung, left ventricle, whole heart, and left anterior descending coronary artery were lower with IMRT-DIBH; the percent of left ventricle receiving ≥ 5 Gy averaged 15.8% with standard RT and 5.6% with IMRT-DIBH.
-SPECT revealed no differences in perfusion defects in the left anterior descending coronary artery territory, the study's primary endpoint, but did reveal statistically significant differences (P = .02) in left ventricular ejection fraction (LVEF), a secondary endpoint.
+SPECT revealed no differences in perfusion defects in the left anterior descending coronary artery territory, the study's primary endpoint, but did reveal statistically significant differences (p = .02) in left ventricular ejection fraction (LVEF), a secondary endpoint.
 No differences were found for lung perfusion or function.
-The authors concluded that this study suggests a potential benefit in terms of preservation of cardiac ejection fraction among individuals with left-sided disease in whom the internal mammary region was targeted.
+The authors concluded that this study suggests a potential benefit in terms of preservation of cardiac ejection fraction among patients with left-sided disease in whom the internal mammary region was targeted.
 Future studies are essential, including comparative evaluation of outcomes and the impact of advances in radiation treatment planning and delivery, in order to inform and shape clinical practice and policy.

-Meattini et al. (2017) used data from the Accelerated Partial Breast Irradiation Intensity Modulated Radiation Therapy (APBI-IMRT) Florence phase 3 RCT (NCT02104895) to compare health-related (HR)QOL in women with breast cancer and who were treated with either APBI or standard whole breast irradiation (WBI).
-Assessments were completed at the beginning and end of RT, and at the two-year follow-up visit.
+Meattini et al. (2017) used data from the Accelerated Partial Breast Irradiation Intensity Modulated Radiation Therapy (APBI-IMRT) Florence phase 3 RCT (NCT02104895) to compare health-related (HR)QOL in women with breast cancer (BC) and who were treated with either APBI or standard whole breast irradiation (WBI).
+Assessments were completed at the beginning and end of RT, and at the 2-year follow-up visit.
 A total of 205 women completed the HRQOL protocol of which 105 received APBI-IMRT and 100 received standard WBI.
-After adjusting for difference between the cohorts, at the end of treatment and two years later, women treated with APBI-IMRT reported better QOL related to physical, role, emotional and social functioning, as well as symptoms including fatigue, pain, dyspnea, insomnia, and appetite loss compared with woman treated with standard whole breast irradiation (P < 0.01).
-The authors concluded that early breast cancer treated with APBI-IMRT showed improved short-term and two-year HRQOL and should be strongly considered for individuals of low risk.
+After adjusting for difference between the cohorts, at the end of treatment and 2 years later, women treated with APBI-IMRT reported better QOL related to physical, role, emotional and social functioning, as well as symptoms including fatigue, pain, dyspnea, insomnia and appetite loss compared with woman treated with standard WBI (p < 0.01).
+The authors concluded that early BC treated with APBI-IMRT showed improved short-term and 2-year HRQOL and should be strongly considered for patients of low risk.